Dorotea de Chopitea: Philanthropy and social work

 In 1835, after the protests and the burning of convents, Chopitea was determined to support the marginalized social strata and spend money for education of the working class youth.
 She had a vision that the key to solving the conflict was in improving the living conditions of the poor and marginalized.

 Chopitea created an extensive network of support for the most disadvantaged by the industrial revolution.
 She founded hospitals, residences, schools and asylum rooms, where working mothers could leave their children, and workshops to teach craft to young people.
 It is estimated that in total around 30 foundations were the result of Chopitea's and her husband's charity.
 Only on Catalan lands four churches, fifteen schools, four hospitals and seven residences were founded by Chopitea.
 Additionally, she along with Presbitero Blas Cañas and the philanthropist Manuel Arriarán, made possible the foundation of the Salesian schools "Patrocinio de San Jose" and "Maria Auxiliadora" in Santiago and the so-called "Salesian Educational Center" in Talca, Chile.

 Chopitea was the patroness of the order The Religious of the Sacred Heart, often called, the Madames of the Sacred Heart, that founded an advanced academy with social prestige for daughters of the elite to teach behavior and expectations appropriate to the upper class.
 The order has served the daughters of wealthy Catholic families in Europe, Latin America and the United States.
 After the death of her husband in 1882, Chopitea donated a half of what she had inherited from him to the poor.
 The same year she met John Bosco, the founder of Salesian order, and became its benefactor financing the temple of Tibidado dedicated to the Sacred Heart.

 Commemoration and beatification process

 Following the death of Chopitea three her biographies appeared: in 1892 by the Jesuit Jaume Nonell, in 1926 by Jesuit Jacint Alegre, and in 1962 by the Salesian Amadeo Burdeus.

 Numerous religious orders agreed that she had died as a saint.
-In 1927, the Salesian congregation started the process of beatification of Chopitea and it is still in progress.
+In 1927, the Salesian congregation started the process of beatification of Chopitea.
+Her spiritual writings were approved by theologians on 4 May 1952.
 Pope John Paul I declared her Venerable on 9 June 1983.

 On the occasion of bicentenary of Chopitea's birth a documentary Dorothy de Chopitea, a lady of Barcelona was shot.
 The objective of the film is to advocate her legacy and reveal her personality to spread information about her contributions.